 To be eligible for financial aid at the University of Arkansas at Monticello, students must meet all qualitative and quantitative standards of the Satisfactory Academic Progress (SAP) policy below, even if no financial aid was previously received.
 If a student does not meet all of the three requirements below, then they will be designated as not meeting SAP.
 All SAP notices are sent to the student's official UAM e-mail account.

 The Financial Aid Office evaluates SAP at the end of the Fall, Spring and Summer terms.
 All sessions within the summer term will be evaluated as one term.
-Those students not meeting the requirements stated above will be placed on Financial Aid Warning.
+Those students not meeting the requirements stated below will be placed on Financial Aid Warning.
 The student may continue to receive financial assistance during the warning period.
-If the satisfactory academic progress standards have not been met at the end of the warning period, the student will be DENIED assistance from federal and institutional sources.
+If the satisfactory academic progress standards have not been met at the end of the warning period, the student will be DENIED assistance from federal, state, and institutional sources.
 Students admitted to UAM on Conditional Academic Standing will be placed on Financial Aid Warning.

 Students must earn a minimum cumulative and term grade point average (GPA) of 2.00.
-Any student who earns a 0.00 GPA for a term due to earning all F's, completely withdrawing or a combination thereof will be placed on Financial Aid Denial immediately with no warning period.
+Any student who earns a 0.00 GPA for a term due to earning all F's, completely withdrawing or a combination thereof, will be placed on Financial Aid Denial immediately with no warning period.